akuhn/codemap/org.codemap/intro/codemapintro.md

 The main feature of Codemap is the Codemap View displaying the acutal map of your code.

-To activate Codemap View go to "Window" → "Show View" → "Other..."  and select our view "Codemap View" in the category "Codemap".
+To activate Codemap View go to "Window" &rarr; "Show View" &rarr; "Other..."  and select our view "Codemap View" in the category
+"Codemap".

 ![open codemap](images/open_codemap.png open codemap left)